Ken Austin (basketball)

 Kenneth Eugene Austin (born December 15, 1961) is a retired American basketball player.

+Early life and education

 Born in Los Angeles, California, he played collegiately for Rice University.

+Career

 He was selected by the Detroit Pistons in the fourth round (101st pick overall) of the 1983 NBA draft.

-He played for the Pistons (1983–84) in the National Basketball Association for 7 games.
+He played for the Pistons (1983–84) in the National Basketball Association for seven games.